destroyer22719/GH-Actions-NodeJS-Article-Repo/README.md

           serverless config credentials --provider aws --key ${{secrets.AWS_ACCESS_KEY_ID}} --secret ${{secrets.AWS_SECRET_ACCESS_KEY}}
           serverless deploy --stage production
 ```
-The code in the current repo is for those with an AWS Educate account.
+The code in the current repo is for those with an AWS Educate account or an account with a session token.
 For normal users please use the above code in your GH Actions workflow